CODE OF CONDUCT AGREEMENT

 Members may not arrive before the studio opens or stay after it closes.
 Members may only use the studio for the number of hours they pay for in advance.
 They may use the studio for their contracted hours but may not go over those hours; if they do so, they will not be permitted to use the studio until payment is made.

 MGC tracks open workshop hours through an app on the IPad at the front desk.
 Only members using open workshop need to sign in.
 If you are at the studio for a class you do not need to sign in unless you have come early to work or are staying after the class to work.
 It is your responsibility to make sure you are signing in and out properly.

 It is the responsibility of studio users to learn how to use the equipment in the studio properly, either by participating in MGC classes or through demonstrable prior experience.
-Studio users must respect the proper use of tools and equipment.
-Studio users agree to pay for replacement and/or repair of any equipment or tools, including but not limited to presses, blankets, wash-out equipment, light tables, etc., that they break, damage or remove from the studio.
+Further, members agree to a brief orientation and to review and sign MGC's Workshop Rules before their first use of the studio. tudio users must respect the proper use of tools and equipment.
+Studio users agree to pay for replacement and/or repair of any equipment or tools, including but not limited to presses, blankets, wash-out equipment, light tables, etc., that they break, damage, or remove from the studio.

 MGC aims to provide a collegial and supportive working environment for artists.
 Artists must respect one another in the studio and also respect one another’s working space.
 Conversation in low voices is permitted; monitors may ask studio users to keep their voices down if necessary.
 Music may only be listened to with headphones/earbuds.

 While in the studio, all class students are under the supervision of class instructors.
 Workshop users are under the supervision of studio monitors.
 Monitors are responsible for ensuring a safe and collegial workshop atmosphere.
 They may assist in troubleshooting problems, sell workshop supplies, answer questions and do the daily administrative work necessary to run the studio.